-As of December 31, 2009, approximately 92.1%, or \$175.5 million of our debt portfolio investments bore interest at fixed rates and approximately 7.9%, or \$15.1 million of our debt portfolio investments bore interest at variable rates.
-A 200 basis point decrease in the interest rates on our variable-rate debt investments would decrease our investment income by approximately \$0.3 million on an annual basis.
+As of December 31, 2011, approximately 96.1%, or \$436.5 million (at cost) of our debt portfolio investments bore interest at fixed rates and approximately 3.9%, or \$18.0 million (at cost) of our debt portfolio investments bore interest at variable rates, which are either Prime-based or LIBOR-based.
+A 200 basis point increase or decrease in the interest rates on our variable-rate debt investments would increase or decrease, as applicable, our investment income by approximately \$0.4 million on an annual basis.
 All of our pooled SBA-guaranteed debentures bear interest at fixed rates.
+Our Credit Facility bears interest, subject to our election, on a per annum basis equal to (i) the applicable base rate plus 1.95% or ii) the applicable LIBOR rate plus 2.95%.
+The applicable base rate is equal to the greater of i) prime rate, ii) the federal funds rate plus 0.5% or iii) the adjusted one-month LIBOR plus 2.0%.